mrizaln/madbfs/README.md

 ### Selecting device

-To mount your device you just need to specify the mount point if there is only one device.
+To mount your device you only need to specify the mount point if there is only one device.
 If there are more than one device then you can specify the serial using `--serial` option.
 If you omit the `--serial` option when there are multiple device connected to the computer, you will be prompted to specify the device you want to mount.

 ```sh
 $ ./adbfsm mount